Pre-Riding the Biggie Courses

 The Mountain to Meadow trail, aka M2M, is extremely popular in Big Sky.
 And once you ride it, you’ll understand why.

-A great pre-ride loop would be to start in Town Center at our official start (right outside of BASE – Community Center) and ride the roads through Town Center, up Andesite Road, to where the Poop Chute double-track is, and then climb the Poop Chute -> Huff’s Track -> left on the Dam Road, and follow our Trailforks race route through the Big Sky Resort Village area until you get to the bottom of the Swiftcurrent lift.
+A great pre-ride loop would be to start in Town Center at our official start (right outside of BASE – Community Center) and ride the roads through Town Center, up Andesite Road, to where the Poop Chute double-track is, and then climb the Poop Chute -> Huff’s Track -> left on the Dam Road, and ride to the bottom of the Swiftcurrent lift.
 Then you can climb the Mountain to Meadow climb trail until you get to the Mountain to Meadow descent.
 You’ll end up at the bottom of the Poop Chute & Andesite road (where you started) and can easily pedal back to town.

 The M2M descent is also easy to shuttle, which makes this an ideal pre-ride section for anyone who’s saving their legs, or is pressed for time.